Brandt Snedeker and Geoff Ogilvy Named 2026 Presidents Cup Captains

-2026 Presidents Cup Coming to Medinah
+The 2026 Presidents Cup at Medinah

 The biggest names in professional golf will be returning to Medinah Country Club in 2026 for The Presidents Cup matches.
 The PGA TOUR announced that the 16th Presidents Cup will be held at Medinah, which also hosted the Ryder Cup in 2012.